aimer63/fire/README.md

   There must be one at `year = 0` to give initial values at the portfolio assets.
 - There is no `real_estate` weight; real estate is handled separately at the time of house purchase.
 - **See [Real Estate Modeling](docs/real_estate.md) for details on how real estate is handled.**
+- If the correlation matrix is omitted, the simulation assumes all returns and inflation are uncorrelated.

 ---